JakeC007/JakeC007.github.io/_posts/2020-12-15-some-code-R-intro.md

 ## Introduction

 This post is a light adaptation of a document that I wrote for my statistical methods II course.
-Before entering the course sequence I had coding experience but knew nothing about R. I wrote this quick introduction so that people who have some background in CS can get up to speed with how to use R quickly.
+Before entering the course sequence I had coding experience but knew nothing about R. I wrote this quick introduction so that people who have some background in CS can get up to speed on how to use R quickly.

-If you have no CS background -- which is totally okay!-- I have also written a "no code" introduction to R LINK HERE.
+If you have no CS background -- which is totally okay!-- I have also written a ["no code" introduction to R](https://jakec007.github.io/2020-12-15-no-code-R-intro).